Sairajgoud-kodipaka/dk-interior/PERFORMANCE_OPTIMIZATION_GUIDE.md

 # Performance Optimization Guide

 ## Overview
-This guide documents the performance optimizations implemented to address the PageSpeed Insights issues identified in the DK Interior website.
+This guide documents the performance optimizations implemented to address the PageSpeed Insights issues identified in the DK Interiors website.

 ## Issues Addressed